DHTMLX/gantt-docs/data/desktop/howtostart_dotnet.md

     public class TaskController : ApiController
 ~~~

-Now if any Web Api controllers fire and exception while processing the request,
+Now if any Web API controller fires an exception while processing the request,
-client side will receive an error status and the error message that can be either processed somehow or shown to the user.
+the client side will receive an error status and an error message that can be either somehow processed or shown to the user.

-Note, that returning the exception message to the client might not be the best idea for a production environment.
+Note that returning an exception message to the client might not be the best idea for a production environment.

-Storing the order of tasks
+Storing the Order of Tasks
 -----------

-Client-side gantt allows reordering tasks using drag and drop, thus, if you use this feature you'll have to store this order in db.
+The client-side gantt allows reordering tasks using drag and drop.
+So if you use this feature, you'll have to store this order in the database.
 You can check the common description [here](desktop/server_side.md#storingtheorderoftasks).

-And now let's add this feature to our app.
+Let's now add this feature to our app.

-###Allow reordering on the client
+###Enable tasks reordering on the client

 Firstly, we need to allow users to [change task order in the UI](desktop/reodering_tasks.md).
 Open Index view and update configuration of gantt:

 ~~~js
 //DHX.Gantt.Web\Views\Home\Index.cshtml
 gantt.config.order_branch = true;